cjoakim/azure-cosmosdb-synapse-link/README.md

 ```

 The above loads 100 batches (50,000 documents) into the database named demo,
-the container named travel, using the given json data file and the value of the
+the container named travel, using the given json data file, and the value of the
 route attribute as the partition key.

 The last document in each batch (of 500) is logged to the output, and then